-My son is about to exchange on a house that has just been built in Hampton Wick with a home loan from Lloyds.
-His solicitor has said that there is a delay in completing the ‘Disclosure of Incentive Form’.
-What is this document - I have never come across this before?
+My son is about to exchange on a house that has just been built in Hampton Wick with a home loan from Barclays.
+His lawyer has advised him of a delay in completing the ‘Disclosure of Incentive Form’.
+Who needs to receive the form?

-The form is intended to provide information to the main parties involved in the transaction.
-Therefore, it will be provided to your son’s lawyer who should be on the Lloyds conveyancing panel as a standard part of the process, and to the surveyor when asked.
+The document is intended to provide information to the main parties involved in the purchase.
+Therefore, it will be provided to your son’s lawyer who should be on the Barclays conveyancing panel as a standard part of the process, and to the valuer when asked.
 The developer will be required to start the process by downloading the form and completing it.
 The form will therefore need to be available for the valuer at the time of his or her site visit.
-The form should be sent to the Lloyds conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.
+The form should be sent to the Barclays conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.

-Most definitely.
-We can put you in touch with a Hampton Wick conveyancing firm who can help.
+Most certainly.
+We are happy to put you in touch with a Hampton Wick conveyancing firm who can help.